 Developers Administrative information for developers who wish to contribute to the Mulgara Project.

 The Mulgara source is a fork from the Kowari project, circa 1st of August 2005.
-Other than the new domain, the only difference is a set of updates which enables Mulgara to run on Java 1.5 and above.
-This is an upgrade over Kowari, which can only build on Java 1.4.
+Other than the new domain, the only initial difference was a set of updates which enabled Mulgara to run on Java 1.5 and above.
+This was an upgrade over Kowari, which could only build on Java 1.4.

 The source code to Mulgara is available through the Subversion repository.
 See the download page for details on getting a checkout.